 2.1.
 THE EXTENT OF GLOBAL POVERTY

 Global poverty remains a great challenge, considering controversies surrounding the extent of poverty and how poverty is measured.
-So, it is necessary to understand these issues and their implications, and the extent to which they pose a challenge to poverty alleviation in the world.
+So, it is necessary to understand these issues and their implications, and the extent to which they pose a challenge.